 Tolerances become important as soon as you design an assembly of parts.
-Of course each dimension must be provided with a tolerance.
-But in an assembly the tolerances become important because all parts must fit.
-In this article I tacitly will assume that we are dealing with interchangeable parts.
+Of course, each dimension must be given a tolerance.
+But in an assembly, tolerances become important because all the parts must fit together.
+In this article, I will implicitly assume that we are dealing with interchangeable parts.

 Tolerance Analysis and Tolerance Allocation: Is There a Difference?

-If only two parts are mounted on each other then we usually do not talk about tolerance analysis.
-In that case the dimensioning must be such that the parts always fit.
-With more than two parts in the assembly, tolerance analysis can come in handy.
-Although there is no fixed rule for this.
-Even in mass production, for example, tolerance analysis can be useful in a composition of only two parts.
-The word tolerance analysis is actually a generic term.
-The discipline can be divided into:
+When only two parts are assembled, we usually do not talk about tolerance analysis.
+In this case, the dimensioning must be such that the parts always fit.
+If there are more than two parts in the assembly, tolerance analysis can be useful.
+However, there is no hard and fast rule.
+Even in mass production, for example, tolerance analysis can be useful in a two-part assembly.
+Tolerance analysis is actually a generic term.
+It can be divided into:

-• the analysis of actual dimensions of produced parts;
+• the analysis of actual dimensions of manufactured parts;

 • tolerance allocation, deriving tolerance specifications on technical drawings.

-Thus, the first is about an analysis of the production process and its possible adjustment.
-The second is about the design of the product.
-In this article I want to talk about tolerance allocation.
-But I’ll stick with the commonly used term tolerance analysis anyway.
+Thus, the first is an analysis of the production process and its possible adjustment.
+The second is related to the design of the product.
+In this article I will talk about tolerance allocation.
+But I’ll stick with the more commonly used term tolerance analysis.

 Choosing Optimal Tolerances